Iam4lex/aws-certified/exams.md

 **Answer:** B. Access to a Technical Account Manager
 </details>

-### 10. What exclusive benefit is provided to users with Enterprise Support?
+### 11. Amazon Route 53 enables users to:

-- A. Access to a Technical Project Manager
+- A. encrypt data in transit
-- B. Access to a Technical Account Manager
+- B. register DNS domain names
-- C. Access to a Cloud Support Engineer
+- C. generate and manage SSL certificates
-- D. Access to a Solutions Architect
+- D. establish a dedicated network connection to AWS

 <details>
 <summary>Show Answer</summary>
-**Answer:** B. Access to a Technical Account Manager
+**Answer:** B. register DNS domain names
 </details>

 ### 10. What exclusive benefit is provided to users with Enterprise Support?